Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 You know, they weren't really helicopter-y, but they are very concerned about my safety, especially like I'm 95 pounds, you know, living across the country, like debating people who just got assassinated.

-they, they get their anxieties about that.
+So, you know, they're, they, they get their anxieties about that.
 Yeah, that's a big change from growing up in Jersey in the suburbs.

 Yeah, yeah, it is.
 Yeah, no.

-So I was in Brooklyn for most of my like childhood and then I moved to Jersey for like high school.
-So that was a huge shift too.
+So I was in Brooklyn for most of my like childhood, and then I moved to Jersey for like high school.
+So that was a huge shift, too.

 Yeah.
 Yeah.

 Would you like more Brooklyn or Jersey?
 Brooklyn.

-Really?
+I know.
 With him.

 But I really, I think the free buses, he's definitely going to get done because I don't think I've ever paid for a bus in New York in my entire life.